OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Services Tab Navigation
-- Given admin is on admin dashboard
+Given admin is on admin dashboard
-- When admin clicks "Teenused" tab
+When admin clicks "Teenused" tab
-- Then services table is displayed
-- And tab shows total count (e.g., "Teenused (21)")
-- And table shows: ID, Nimi (Name EST), Kategooria (Category), Hind (Price), Kestus (Duration), Staatus (Status), Toimingud (Actions)
+Then services table is displayed with tab showing total count (e.g., "Teenused (21)") And table shows ID, Nimi (Name EST), Kategooria (Category), Hind (Price), Kestus (Duration), Staatus (Status), Toimingud (Actions)

-#### AC2: Services Table Display
-- Given admin is viewing services table
-- When table loads
-- Then all services are displayed with:
-  - Service ID
-  - Service name in Estonian
-  - Category (Mootorite remont, Diagnostika, etc.)
-  - Price in EUR
-  - Duration in minutes
-  - Status (Aktiivne/Mitteaktiivne - Active/Inactive)
-  - Actions (Edit, Delete buttons)
+And all services are displayed with service ID, service name in Estonian, category, price in EUR, duration in minutes, status (Aktiivne/Mitteaktiivne), and actions (Edit, Delete)
-- And services can be filtered by category
+And services can be filtered by category

-#### AC3: Add New Service
-- Given admin wants to create new service
-- When admin clicks "Lisa teenus" (Add service) button
-- Then service creation modal opens with tabs for 3 languages
-- And form contains fields:
+And when admin clicks "Lisa teenus" (Add service) button, service creation modal opens with tabs for 3 languages And form contains fields for Estonian (Nimi, Kirjeldus), English (Name, Description), Russian (Название, Описание), and common fields (Kategooria dropdown, Hind, Kestus, Aktiivne checkbox)
-  - Tab 1 - EESTI (Estonian):
-    - Nimi (Name)
-    - Kirjeldus (Description)
-  - Tab 2 - INGLISE (English):
-    - Name
-    - Description
-  - Tab 3 - VENE (Russian):
-    - Название (Name)
-    - Описание (Description)
-  - Common fields:
-    - Kategooria (Category) dropdown
-    - Hind (Price) in EUR
-    - Kestus (Duration) in minutes
-    - Aktiivne (Active) checkbox
-- And admin fills all required fields
-- And clicks "Salvesta" (Save)
-- Then service is created in database
-- And new service appears in table

-#### AC4: Multilingual Content Validation
-- Given admin is creating/editing service
-- When admin submits form
-- Then system validates:
-  - All 3 language name fields are filled
-  - All 3 language description fields are filled
-  - Price is positive number
-  - Duration is positive integer
-  - Category is selected
-- And error messages displayed for invalid/empty fields

-#### AC5: Edit Existing Service
-- Given admin wants to update a service
-- When admin clicks "Muuda" (Edit) button on service row
-- Then edit modal opens with pre-filled data
-- And all fields can be modified
-- And admin clicks "Uuenda" (Update)
-- Then service is updated in database
-- And changes reflect in table immediately

-#### AC6: Activate/Deactivate Service
-- Given admin wants to change service availability
-- When admin toggles "Aktiivne" (Active) checkbox in edit form
-- And saves changes
-- Then service active status updates in database
-- And inactive services hidden from public Services page (UC-02)
-- And active services visible on public Services page

-#### AC7: Delete Service
-- Given admin wants to remove a service
-- When admin clicks "Kustuta" (Delete) button
-- Then confirmation dialog appears "Kas oled kindel?
+And admin fills all required fields and clicks "Salvesta" (Save) And system validates all 3 language name and description fields are filled, price is positive number, duration is positive integer, and category is selected
+And error messages displayed for invalid/empty fields And service is created in database and new service appears in table And when admin clicks "Muuda" (Edit) button on service row, edit modal opens with pre-filled data And all fields can be modified and admin clicks "Uuenda" (Update) And service is updated in database and changes reflect in table immediately And when admin toggles "Aktiivne" (Active) checkbox and saves changes, service active status updates in database And inactive services hidden from public Services page and active services visible on public Services page And when admin clicks "Kustuta" (Delete) button, confirmation dialog appears "Kas oled kindel?
 See kustutab teenuse jäädavalt."
-- And if admin confirms, service is deleted from database
-- And warning shown if service has existing bookings
-- And success notification displayed
+And if admin confirms, service is deleted from database with warning shown if service has existing bookings and success notification displayed

 ---